 KJet has eight Jet boats in its fleet, four twin engine, four single engine and a race boat with a T58 gas turbine engine and eagle tunnel hull design.

-To learn more about KJets fleet of Jet boats, take a look here.
+To learn more about KJets fleet of Jet boats, meet the fleet here.

 Want to Jet boat in Queenstown with the world’s first?
 Book now!